nuscarrick/webserver-screenshot/README.md

-## Version 1.0
+## Version 1.1 (only works from web server version 1.3.5!!!)

-- https and local network support
-- PNG filename with metadata
-- External server creates the snapshots (all plattforms are supported!)
+- Design adjustments for web server version 1.3.5

 ## Installation notes: